ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-test-simple-smart-contract/index.md

 - You can create a new JavaScript or TypeScript project
 - You have some basic experience with tests in Javascript
 - You have used some package managers like yarn or npm
-- You possess very basic knowledge of ethereum smart contracts and Solidity
+- You possess very basic knowledge of smart contracts and Solidity

 # Getting started
 The tutorial demonstrates test setup and run using yarn, but there is no problem if you prefer npm - I will provide proper references to the official Waffle [documentation](https://ethereum-waffle.readthedocs.io/en/latest/index.html).